sampsyo/cs6120/content/blog/2022-04-28-chlorophyll/index.md

 <img src="stack-spec.png" alt="alt_text" title="image_tooltip" style="zoom:45%;" />
 </center>

-If we want to calculate $b-a$ in the following example, we need to retrieve $b$ and $a$'s value, calculate the difference, and push the result back to the stack.
+If we want to calculate $b-a$ in the following example, we need to retrieve $b$ and $a$'s values, calculate the difference, and push the result back to the stack.
 Since the stack is circular, leaving garbage value at the bottom of the stack does not harm.
 We do not require $a$ to be popped, so the optimized version only has 5 instructions.

 <center>
 <img src="stack-example.png" alt="alt_text" title="image_tooltip" style="zoom:45%;" />